coleea/nextjs-server-action-example/README.md

 ### The Key Points is three

 - Actions Id
-    - Every Server Actions(also called `use-server` functions) have their unique id. it can be used for routing on server-side
+    - Every Server Actions(also called `use-server` functions) have their unique id. it is encrypted 40 length string such as `3423bbcaf2db7231d9d941aa74bd88dc0cc6e332`. it can be used for routing on server-side

 - `Next Actions` field in Request Header
     - This field contains `Actions Id`.
 Server identifies the type of action and routes.